Zurich Gay Travel

 I can’t personally recommend Paragonya, but if you’re visiting during a popular weekend or event like Zurich gay pride, you’ll likely have a good experience no matter which sauna you choose.

 The easiest way to get around Zurich is by tram.
 The city has an enormous network of tram lines and buses that make going anywhere quite convenient.

-Download Zurich’s ZVV Tram Application to buy tickets on your phone.
-If you plan on taking more than a few rides per day, buying a day pass is most economical.
+Visit Zurich’s ZVV Tram Website or download the ZVV app to buy tickets on your phone.
+If you plan on taking more than a few rides per day, buying a day pass is the most economical.

-If you don’t have the app, traditional tickets are available at main stations and those that are near the city center.
+Traditional tickets are also available at main stations and those that are near the city center.
 Many stops, especially those in residential areas, do not have ticket machines.

 If you’re taking a multi-city trip, getting to or from Zurich is super easy by bus.
-I traveled from Germany to Zurich using FlixBus and their buses are honestly super comfortable, have wi-fi on board, and exactly on time.
+I traveled from Germany to Zurich using FlixBus and their buses are honestly super comfortable, have Wi-Fi on board, and are exactly on time.

 Is Zurich Expensive?

 Zurich is an expensive city for most travelers to visit.
 The cost of living in Switzerland is high overall, so be prepared to spend a decent chunk of cash.